 - penis pumps

-Surgical options are also available in rare cases, including blood vessel surgery to repair damaged or blocked blood vessels that may be causing your impotence or penile implant surgery if all other treatment options have been exhausted to no avail.
+Surgical options are also available in rare cases.
+Blood vessel surgery will repair damaged or blocked blood vessels that may be causing impotence or erectile dysfunction.
+Or penile implant surgery may help if all other treatment options have been exhausted.

 There are lifestyle changes that you can make to help improve erectile dysfunction.
-Losing weight if you are obese will greatly improve your overall health, including your sexual health.
-A healthier diet and regular exercise will not only help you to achieve and maintain a healthy weight, which can impact your sexual health, but it also improves circulation and can help keep heart problems and diabetes under control.
+Losing weight if you are overweight will greatly improve your overall health.
+A healthier diet and regular exercise will help you to achieve and maintain a healthy weight, which can impact your sexual health.
+It also improves circulation and can help keep heart problems and diabetes under control.

-Smoking and alcohol and drug use can all be contributing factors in erectile dysfunction and wreak havoc on your physical and mental health.
-Cut back on your consumption of these toxins, and seek help for treatment of an addiction.
+Smoking and alcohol or drug use can all be contributing factors in erectile dysfunction, and also wreak havoc on your physical and mental health.
+If these substances are used in excess, you might consider cutting back on your consumption, or seeking help for treatment of an addiction.